cechandler/dissertation-paper/dissertation/source/03a_part2_intro_walden.md

 # Part 2: An Analysis of *Walden*

-## Abrahamsen and the Horn

-The opening of *Walden* and *Wald* feature call and response gestures inspired by hunting horn calls.
-Allusive horn calls also appear in *Winternacht* and *Nacht und Trompeten*.
-Abrahamsen has featured the horn in other works too (albeit not directly related to horn calls), most notably in his *Six Pieces* (1984), for horn, violin, and piano, which he wrote as a companion piece to accompany the Danish premiere of Ligeti's *Horn Trio*.[@SixPiecesPN Program note.]

-The horn has a special significance for Abrahamsen musically and personally.
-He was born with cerebral palsy which affects the right side of his body.[@NYT] He walks with an uneven gait and has only two functional fingers on his right hand leaving him unable to pursue most instruments to professional proficiency.[@NYT] Since the French horn can be played with only the left hand, it became his principle instrument early on and inspired some of his first compositions.
-The first ever performance of his own music took place in 1969 with a piece called *October*, for horn and piano.
-In the performance by the composer, he played both instruments with his left hand and projected "natural harmonics of the horn directly into the open strings of the grand piano to create resonance."[@LeftAlonePN Program note.]

-**need to find another place for this section**

 ## Background

 *Walden* is deeply inspired by nature and, like other first period works, directly references a work from another artistic medium.[^References] The title is taken from the literary work of the same name by 19^th^-century author Henry David Thoreau.
 Thoreau's work is a poetic and introspective reflection on self-reliance, simplicity, and society.
 It documents his two-year experiment living in austere conditions at Walden Pond in Concord, Massachusetts.
 Abrahamsen's program note for *Walden* touches on the connection to Thoreau as well as the kinds of musical material found in the piece: